-On an 1841 map Bateman’s Hut is marked on land still held by the Crown, and the hut is also marked on a map of 1857.
-Bateman paid rates in 1861, the first year of the Municipality, of £4 10s.
-In 1862 Robert ‘Batman’ sold one acre of land to Ono Earnshaw, stonemason, for £25.
+On an 1841 map ‘Bateman’s Hut’ is marked on land still held by the Crown.
+The hut is also marked on a map of 1857.
+Bateman paid rates of £4/10s in 1861, the first year of the municipality.
+In 1862 Robert ‘Batman’ sold one acre of land to Ono Earnshaw, a stonemason, for £25.
 However the exact location of the hut has not been identified, if indeed the hut still exists.
-Several houses along the road appear to be old enough and there are reports of demolished outbuildings which could have been the hut.
-Municipal records listed houses, cottages and huts, but none of the huts seem to have survived, suggesting a primitive structure.
+Several houses along the road appear to be of similar age and there are reports of demolished outbuildings that could have been the hut.
+Municipal records listed houses, cottages and huts, but none of the huts seem to have survived, which suggests they were primitive structures.

 Several separate sources link Bateman with John Batman, Melbourne’s founder.
 If this is so, Batman’s father was a convict, transported to Port Jackson in 1797.
 Later as a ‘ticket of leave’ man, he and his sons became timber cutters and set up a timber yard at Parramatta, where he had settled earlier.
 Whitham’s ‘Book of the North Shore’, an unpublished manuscript of 1927, states that they were related and also mentions Bateman as the lessee of the punt.
 Colliss’ 1938 ‘History of Gladesville’ says ‘Moreover Bateman, the punt man, lived first on Bedlam Point and later in a cottage on the Great North Road (Victoria Road), and the road made by the side of his cottage was named after him’.
 The use of the name Batemans Road was not official until 1891.
 It was listed earlier in Sands’ Directory as Earnshaw Road and before that as Gladesville Road.